pypa/pipenv/docs/advanced.rst

 You should do this for your shell too, in your ``~/.profile`` or ``~/.bashrc`` or wherever appropriate.

-The shell launched in interactive mode.
-This means that if your shell reads its configuration from a specific file for interactive mode (e.g. bash by default looks for a ~/.bashrc configuration file for interactive mode), then you'll need to modify this file.
-For Mac users, you'll need to create a .bashrc file.
+.. note:: The shell launched in interactive mode.
+This means that if your shell reads its configuration from a specific file for interactive mode (e.g. bash by default looks for a ``~/.bashrc`` configuration file for interactive mode), then you'll need to modify (or create) this file.

 ☤ Configuration With Environment Variables